T Parimelazhagan

-T. Parimelazhagan (Dr Parimelazhagan Thangaraj) is currently working as a professor and head of the Department of Botany, Bharathiar University, Tamil Nadu.
-He also serves as the director of the Centre for Research and Technology Development at Bharathiar University, overseeing research initiatives and fostering technological advancements.
-Additionally, he plays a key role as the Deputy Coordinator for RUSA, contributing to the academic development of his host institution.
+T. Parimelazhagan (Dr Parimelazhagan Thangaraj) is a professor and head of the Department of Botany, Bharathiar University, Tamil Nadu.
 He is known for his expertise in phytomedicine and bioprospecting of medicinal plants.
-He has committed his research to analysing and isolating various phytocompounds and evaluating the valuable properties of traditional medicinal plants.
+His research involves analysing and isolating various phytocompounds and evaluating the valuable properties of traditional medicinal plants.

 Career

-Parimelazhagan completed his graduation (1990–1993) from St. Joseph's College (Autonomous), Trichy and PhD from Bharathiar University under the guidance of Prof. K. Francis, a well known plant physiologist.
-After, he joined as a Scientist at Defence Research & Development Organization, Ministry of Defence, Ladakh.
+Parimelazhagan completed his graduation (1990–1993) from St. Joseph's College (Autonomous), Trichy and PhD from Bharathiar University under the guidance of plant physiologist Prof. K. Francis.
+He then joined as a scientist at Defence Research & Development Organization, Ministry of Defence, Ladakh.
 He has also worked as a Scientist at Rubber Research Institute of India, Ministry of Commerce, Meghalaya.
 In 2008, he joined Bharathiar University as a Reader to fulfilling his dream of becoming a teacher.
 He was awarded the prestigious Raman Fellowship for Post-Doctoral Research in 2014 for Indian scholars in the Dept. of Pharmaceutical Sciences, College of Pharmacy University of Hawaii by University Grand Commission, Govt. of India.
-He was recently awarded a Doctor of Science degree in botany from Periyar University, reflecting his distinguished achievements and expertise in the field.
-Added to the credits, he had authored quite a few books and book chapters in his field of specialisation.
-His innovative research outcomes were converted into patents, and three patents were granted to him.
+He has also written several books and book chapters in his field of specialisation.
+His research outcomes were converted into patents, and three patents were granted to him.
 He has more than 110 research publications in international and national peer-reviewed journals.